Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The theories in this guide fall into distinct camps based on the mechanisms they propose.
+The theories here fall into distinct camps based on the mechanisms they propose.
 Some focus on filtering and selection (when does irrelevant info get blocked?), others on resource allocation (how much mental fuel do we have?), and still others on spatial and feature-based processing (where and what do we attend to?).
-Don't just memorize names and dates—know what problem each theory solves and where it falls short.
-That's what separates a 3 from a 5 on conceptual questions.
+Don't just memorize names and dates.
+Know what problem each theory solves and where it falls short.

 These theories tackle the classic bottleneck problem: we can't process everything, so when does selection happen?
 The debate between early and late selection shaped decades of attention research.

-Compare: Broadbent vs. Treisman vs. Deutsch & Deutsch—all three address the bottleneck problem but place the filter at different points.
-Broadbent says early (physical features), Treisman says early but leaky (attenuation), Deutsch & Deutsch say late (after meaning).
-If an FRQ asks about the cocktail party effect, Treisman's model is your strongest answer.
+Compare: Broadbent vs. Treisman vs. Deutsch & Deutsch all address the bottleneck problem but place the filter at different points.
+Broadbent says early (physical features only).
+Treisman says early but leaky (attenuation with variable thresholds).
+Deutsch & Deutsch say late (after meaning is extracted).
+If a question asks about the cocktail party effect, Treisman's model is typically the strongest answer because it explains both the general filtering of irrelevant info and the occasional breakthrough of important unattended stimuli.

 Rather than asking where selection occurs, these theories ask how much attention we have and how it gets divided.
 Think of attention as fuel rather than a filter.

-Compare: Kahneman's Capacity Model vs. Multiple Resource Theory—both treat attention as a resource, but Kahneman proposes one general pool while Wickens argues for multiple specialized pools.
-Multiple Resource Theory better explains why you can listen to music while driving but struggle to text while driving (both visual-manual).
+Compare: Kahneman's Capacity Model vs. Multiple Resource Theory both treat attention as a resource, but Kahneman proposes one general pool while Wickens argues for multiple specialized pools.
+Multiple Resource Theory better explains why specific task pairings cause more interference than others.
+Load Theory adds a further layer by showing that the amount of load, not just the type, determines whether filtering is early or late.

-These theories focus on where attention goes in space—how we select locations in our environment and shift focus between them.
+These theories focus on where attention goes in space: how we select locations in our visual environment and shift focus between them.

-Compare: Feature Integration Theory vs. Guided Search Theory—both involve two stages, but Guided Search emphasizes how top-down knowledge actively directs attention during search.
-Feature Integration better explains binding errors; Guided Search better explains efficient real-world search behavior.
+Compare: Feature Integration Theory vs. Guided Search Theory both involve two stages, but Guided Search emphasizes how top-down knowledge actively steers attention during search rather than treating the pre-attentive stage as purely stimulus-driven.
+Feature Integration Theory better explains binding errors and illusory conjunctions; Guided Search better explains efficient real-world search behavior where you rarely check every item.

 | Concept | Best Examples |